Keening

 Community Sharing Call

-Come and gather together around the virtual fire as we share our experiences of the course.
+Come and gather together as we share and integrate our experiences during the course.
 Bring a cup of tea, a song, a story, or simply your presence.

 Pay In Full